 On March 4th 2007, I changed hosts from Tripod to Byethost and I registered the domain “domainofdeath3.com.”
 On May 19th, 2008 I started work on the next ‘version’ of DoD3, adding in WordPress for a news page and keeping the static html pages; soon after I switched to all WordPress served pages.
 I then got kicked off of Byethost for using too many resources and went to HostGator (a paid webhost.)

 In Janurary of 2009, I built the layout for the 3rd look of the site (DoD3 1.3 I guess.)
 This layout used a WordPress theme that I hacked to bits.
 The result looked all right but also had a lot of bad design habits such as usage of tables and clunky image effects.
 It was also sluggish due to a Frankenstein coded back end.
-This came to a head in December of 2012 when the site was suspended after an aggressive web spider crawled basically DoSed the site thanks to the nightmarish W3C markup.
+This came to a head in December of 2012 when the site was suspended after an aggressive web spider crawled basically DoSed the site.
 The newest version of the site went live nearly three years to the day after last update.

 The DoD3 hit 1 million pageviews in 2015.